FAIRplus/the-fair-cookbook/content/recipes/applied-examples/eubopen-hcs-bioimage_matched.md

 ## (Meta-)Data standard for high-content screening experiments

 There is not a single specification around a metadata standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  for high-content screening experiments.

 The most advanced recommendation is [REMBI](http://bit.ly/rembi_v1), the "Recommended Metadata for Biological Images(URL_TO_INSERT_RECORD https://doi.org/10.1038/s41592-021-01166-8)"
 {footcite}`Sarkans2021` .

 REMB(URL_TO_INSERT_RECORD http://www.Metabase.net)I(URL_TO_INSERT_RECORD https://doi.org/10.1038/s41592-021-01166-8) spans different layers of granularity, from study, over samples, to images and even analyzed data.
-This granularity is not necessarily reflected in the ways available to store informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion in files.
+This granularity is not necessarily reflected in the ways available to store informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion in files.

 Strict definitions of "data" vs. "metadata" did not reach community-consensus in the field.